-As of March 23, 2021, around 2.72 million deaths out of 123.4 million cases have been reported globally [1], while in the Philippines, deaths have numbered to 12,972 out of 671,792 confirmed cases, with 1.8% of patients being classified as severe or critical.
-[2] In order to reduce the risk of severe disease and mortality, numerous studies have assessed the usefulness of prognostic models that aim to identify patients at high risk of adverse outcomes from COVID-19.
+As of December 06, 2021, there have been a total of 265,194,191 confirmed cases of COVID-19 reported to WHO.
+In the Philippines, deaths have numbered to 49,591 out of the 2,835,345 cases as of December 7, 2021, 0.1% of which are tagged as severe and critical.
+In order to reduce the risk of severe disease and mortality, numerous studies have assessed the usefulness of prognostic models that aim to identify patients at high risk of adverse outcomes from COVID-19.
 These models include early warning scores that were originally developed to identify and monitor inpatients at risk of deterioration (in order to facilitate transfer to intensive care units), or new models that were developed for the purpose of predicting the likelihood of severity or mortality among COVID-19 patients (referred in this report as "pre-existing models" and "COVID-19-specific models", respectively).
-Two systematic reviews of 232 prognostic models in January 2021 concluded that many of them were poorly reported with high concern for bias and applicability, with the exception of two studies.
-[3,4]